 You can inspect the HTTP headers directly in the developer tools using your browser.
 Another option is to make use of one of the online tools like the "HTTP Status Code Checker" or "Redirect Checker".

-Deactivating the plugins
+Deactivating the Plugins

 WP Core Monitor